 The health of a person’s mouth affects overall wellness, as research is continually uncovering the oral-systemic body connections.
-When oral health is improved, then my patients’ bodies become healthier and stronger, so they lead better lives.
+When oral health is improved, my patients’ bodies become healthier and stronger, so they lead better lives.

 My goal is to maximize each patient’s quality of life.
-I want my patients to be happy and enjoy our world.
+I want my patients to be healthy and happy to better enjoy our world.
 By actively listening, encouraging patients to tell me about their desires and concerns, and showing compassion and empathy, we build a rapport and together work towards successful outcomes.

 One of the best parts of my work are the relationships dentistry has allowed me to be a part of.
 I look forward to return visits, to renew and strengthen our friendship and to learn from my patient's experiences.
 My world is broadened through our community.

 Education and Continuing Education